A premapped and customizable interface

 If this is not the case, it may be that the MFT is recognized by Eos or another software (a MIDI device can only be recognized in one application at a time).

-Check if MIDI is enabled in the Eos setup.
+Check if MIDI is disabled in the Eos setup.
 Go to System / Show Control / USB MIDI/SMPTE and check the status of the "USB MIDI/SMPTE" button.
 If it is activated and you see the Midi Fighter Twister in the table on the right it is probably Eos that has taken over the MFT and TwisterEos cannot see it.

 For this reason, it is recommended to disable MIDI in Eos if you don't need it, and to start TwisterEos first, before Eos, and before any other third-party application.